Living in Dorset

 Shelters are located at the old railway station sites at Trewalla, Kamona and Tulendeena.

-Toilet facilities are located at: Scottsdale - Alfred Street (next to the Scottsdale Visitor Information Centre), Tonganah and Legerwood
+Toilet facilities are located at: Scottsdale - Alfred Street (next to the Scottsdale Visitor Information Centre), Northeast Park, Tonganah (Don's Dunny) and Legerwood (Legerwood Park)

-BBQ facilities are available at: Scottsdale (Northeast Park and Children's Reserve) and Legerwood Park.
+BBQ facilities are available at: Scottsdale (Northeast Park and Children's Reserve) and Legerwood Park, Legerwood.

-Water is available at: Scottsdale - Victoria Street, Scottsdale Recreation Ground, and Tonganah.
+Water is available at: Scottsdale - Railway Precinct and Tonganah.

 The trail is maintained by the Scottsdale Rotary Club.
 If you come across something needing attention on the trail please let them know.
 Call Shane on 0409 527 228.

 The Launceston to Scottsdale railway line was opened in February 1889 with the rail reaching Branxholm in 1911 and to Herrick in 1919.
-By 1978 the last passenger trains closed down in Tasmania and the rail network, including the Launceston-Scottsdale line, focused solely on freight.
-By the early 1980's the Scottsdale line had just three daily services and by 2005 the line was closed.
+By the 1960's the line usage began to decline with increased road transport and by 1978 the last passenger trains closed down in Tasmania and the rail network, including the Launceston-Scottsdale line, focused solely on freight.
+By the early 1980's the Scottsdale line had just three daily services, by 1994 the line between Herrick and Tonganah was closed and by 2005 the line was closed to freight services.

 The Rotary Club of Scottsdale and volunteers developed the first 14km section of the trail from Tonganah through to Billycock Hill.
 This was opened around 2012 with the second stage from Scottsdale to Tonganah opened in 2015.

-Stage 3 of the trail is currently in the planning phase and will see an addition 40km of trial constructed to connect Scottsdale through to Lilydale Falls Reserve.
+Stage 3 of the trail is currently in the planning phase and will see an additional 40km of trail constructed to connect Scottsdale through to Lilydale Falls Reserve.

 Railway Station - Railway Precinct